 The Viru Gates are the 14th-century round towers, which are the fore-gates left of a much more complex gates’ system.

 This marks the start of the Old Town where you enter into another era steeped with delightful buildings and cobblestone roads, and ancient alleyways.

 At the heart of the Old Town lies the Town Hall Square and the best-preserved Gothic Town hall in Northern Europe.

 As headquarters for the ruling Burgermeisters, the impressive Town Hall was built between 1402-1404 .
 Although it’s winter, the Old Town is a little busy but it doesn’t take long to clear for a few photos – patience.

 On the corner of the Town Hall Square sits this little pharmacy shop that dates back to 1422 and is the oldest continuing running pharmacy in Europe.

-At a guess, about 80% of the original Town Wall stills stands, in one form or another and you can walk around most of it; just pick up a map at the Tourist Information in the centre of the Old Town.
+At a guess, about 80% of the original Town Wall stills stands in one form or another and you can walk around most of it – pick up a map at the Tourist Information in the centre of the Old Town.

-As a place of national symbolism, Freedom Square hosts a large cross that dominates the square’s west side and is the monument to the war of Independence, which was fought from 1918-1920 – very impressive and great photo opportunities also.
+As a place of national symbolism, Freedom Square hosts a large cross that dominates the square’s west side and is the monument to the War of Independence fought from 1918-1920 – very impressive and great photo opportunities.